SeleniumHQ/docs/docs_source_files/content/webdriver/waits.en.md

 // We don't have a JavaScript code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
   {{< code-panel language="kotlin" >}}
-// Waiting 30 seconds for an element to be present on the page, checking
-// for its presence once every 3 seconds. val wait = FluentWait<WebDriver>(getWebDriver())
-        .withTimeout(Duration.ofSeconds(30))
-        .pollingEvery(Duration.ofSeconds(3))
-        .ignoring(NoSuchElementException::class.java)
-// Not finished yet!

 // We don't have a Kotlin sample yet - Help us out and raise a PR
   {{< / code-panel >}}